By Carol Kennedy

 “Luck?”
 Lizzy stiffened.
 “Why, Lady Mary, it will be nothing of the sort for me.
-Have you not heard the old Arabian proverb: ‘Pitch a lucky man into the Nile, and he will come up with a fish in his mouth.’
+Have you not heard the old Arabian proverb: ‘Cast a lucky fellow into the Nile, and he will come up with a fish in his mouth.’
 Now that is luck.
 But I assure you, my idea of finding the right sort husband has nothing at all to do with luck.”

 “Oh, Miss Lizzy, you are such a …”